Newton numbers, vanishing polytopes and algebraic degrees: Preliminaries: Katz-Stapledon decomposition formulas

-\begin{claim} If $B$ is an Eulerian poset of rank $n$, then comparison of the recursive formulas in Definition~\ref{d:g} and Definition~\ref{d:hpoly} implies that $h(B;t) = g(B;t)$.
+\begin{remark}(see e.g. \cite[Example 3.14]{KS16}) If $B$ is an Eulerian poset of rank $n$, then comparison of the recursive formulas in Definition~\ref{d:g} and Definition~\ref{d:hpoly} implies that $h(B;t) = g(B;t)$.
 If, furthermore, $n > 0$, then $B \setminus \{ \hat{1} \}$ is a lower Eulerian poset of rank $n - 1$, and